mdb/middleman-build-reporter/README.md

 # middleman-build-reporter

-Fingerprint your Middleman build with a file reporting build-time detail.
+Fingerprint your Middleman build with a file reporting build-time details.

 ## Output